TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 -   Process ID (PID)
     -   Isolate process IDs.
     -   Each namespace has its own PID 1 process.
+-   User ID (UID)
+    -   Isolate user and group IDs.
+    -   Each namespace has its own UID 0 user (root) and it is mapped to a different UID on the system.
 -   Mount
     -   Isolate the filesystem by using `chroot`, or `pivot_root` in newer systems, to change the root directory of the namespace, preventing the namespace from accessing other parts of the host filesystem.
     -   Each namespace has its own root filesystem mount-point inside the host filesystem.